MEET2231/RedFrost/README.md

-# Game Title
+# RedFrost

 ## Overview

-Game Title is an engaging action-adventure game where players must navigate through various levels, defeating enemies and completing objectives.
-The game features a dynamic weapon inventory system, enemy AI, and a win/lose condition based on enemy defeat and player health.
+**RedFrost** is an engaging action-adventure game that challenges players to defeat enemies while navigating through immersive levels.
+With a dynamic weapon inventory system and intelligent enemy AI, players must strategize their moves to succeed.
+The game features exciting mechanics, including weapon switching, enemy tracking, and win/lose conditions.

 ## Table of Contents
 - [Features](#features)